DigatalArtDesign/Leaning/README.md

-# Leaning
+# Created by Cristea Andrei
-This is a learning repository
+This is a learning repository for Sushi Website